 Indian/South Asian literature in English, theories and narratives of violence, anti-colonial and postcolonial cinema, Italian colonialism, postcolonial literature, and postcolonial theory.Current Work

-I am currently completing a book, Decolonizing Europe: Italian Colonialism and Resistances to Empire, 1930-1970, contracted to Palgrave's Cambridge Series in Colonial and Postcolonial Histories.
+I have just published a book, Italian Colonialism and Resistances to Empire, 1930-1970, which has come out in 2018 with Palgrave's Cambridge Series in Colonial and Postcolonial Histories.
 My book, a cultural history of Italian colonialism, examines the public discourses and perceptions arising from specific moments of colonial/anti-colonial engagement: the invasion of Ethiopia by Mussolini in 1935, discourses surrounding Italian trusteeship in Somalia, and intellectuals' reactions to the Algerian war of 1954-62.
 A key focus of my project is the complex relationship between the development of European Marxism and anti-colonial movements.

 Areas of supervision: colonial/postcolonial studies and Italy, postcolonial South Asian/Indian literature, anti-colonial/postcolonial cinema.

-I am currently supervising the following PhD projects:Marco Medugno, "Writing Diasporic Identities: Somali Voices in Postcolonial Literature"
+I am currently supervising the following PhD project:Marco Medugno, "Writing Diasporic Identities: Somali Voices in Postcolonial Literature"

 Co-founder of The Postcolonial Print Cultures International Research Network, a collaborative project between Newcastle and New York University: https://wp.nyu.edu/postcolonialpc/